-Proposer's name and designation Councillor Tom Baker- Price, Member for Headless Cross and Oakenshaw Date of referral 16/02/16 Proposed topic title Improving Disabled People's Access to Redditch's Taxi Fleet Short, Sharp Review Link to national, regional and local priorities and targets Local Help me live my life indep National Ensuring that disabled pe services as everyone else priority of parliament/the r Human Rights Act 1999 a ople are able to ac with reasonable a nation as demonstr djustments is a ated by the Background to the issue On Monday 18th January Councillor A Clayton informed the Taxi Licensing Forum of the experiences of a disabled woman from Matchborough who went shopping and became stranded at the shops as she hadn't given any taxi firm 48 hours' notice (Redditch Standard, 22/1/16, p3).
+Proposer's name and designation Councillor Tom Baker- Price, Member for Headless Cross and Oakenshaw Date of referral 16/02/16 Proposed topic title Improving Disabled People's Access to Redditch's Taxi Fleet Short, Sharp Review Link to national, regional and local priorities and targets Local Help me live my life independently National Ensuring that disabled people are able to access the same services as everyone else with reasonable adjustments is a priority of parliament/the nation as demonstrated by the Human Rights Act 1999 and the Equality Act 2010.
+Background to the issue On Monday 18th January Councillor A Clayton informed the Taxi Licensing Forum of the experiences of a disabled woman from Matchborough who went shopping and became stranded at the shops as she hadn't given any taxi firm 48 hours' notice (Redditch Standard, 22/1/16, p3).
 Disability Action Redditch (DAR) also report that disabled people have been charged 3 times more than a non-disabled person for the same journey and that several taxi firms refuse to take bookings for passengers who are wheelchair users.
 Although charging more for a disabled person is discriminatory it is common practise according to Scope and DAR.
 In 2013 an Overview and Scrutiny Task Group on "Access for disabled people" recommended that the age of wheelchair accessible vehicles (WAV) should be increased to elevate this problem.
 However according to Worcestershire Regulatory Services (WRS) this has not led to a significant increase in WAV which, with a rising population with physical disabilities, is only compounding the problem.
 WRS Officers have suggested that "there are various options that are worthy of consideration and lessons that can be learned from experiences in other areas" creating a need to review this policy area.
 Key Objectives Please keep to SMART objectives (Specific, Measurable, Achievable, Relevant and Timely) The review will review disabled access to the taxi fleet and propose relevant solutions.
 Specifically, it will review: Ways to prevent overcharging.
 How to increase the number of WAV.
 How best to reduce the waiting time for WAV.
-The measure of success will be: DAR and disabled residents reporting they are being charged the same price as non-disabled people.
-An increased number of WAV.
-Disabled people able to get a WAV in less than 2 hours.
+The measure of success will be: 1) DAR and disabled residents reporting they are being charged the same price as non-disabled people.
+2) An increased number of WAV.
+3) Disabled people able to get a WAV in less than 2 hours.
 Licensing officers have suggested that policy options and considering other authorities' experiences will enable the group to achieve the purposes of this review.
 This review is relevant to the Council's strategic purpose of 'Living my life independently and the Council is the taxi licensing authority for Redditch.
 How long do you think is needed to complete this exercise?
 (Where possible please estimate the number of weeks, months and meetings required) If this review can be launched this evening as a Short, Sharp Review I would suggest that it should be completed before the local elections in May, with a final completion date of 12th April 2016.